Dan Reinstein Features In BBH: Insight Into The Future Of Laser Eye Surgery

 We are treating patients conveniently, painlessly and effectively and the next stage is to look at how we get the solution to those few people who do not qualify and how do we do that without having to place plastic lenses into the eye.

-Working with world’s leading optical device company, Carl Zeiss, Professor Reinstein is responsible for one of the biggest advancements in Laser Eye Surgery of recent years.
-As an off-shoot of Professor Reinstein’s research in correcting the night vision of patients with previous Laser Eye Surgery in the 1990s, he discovered an element which led him to develop the concept being Laser Blended Vision.
-Carl Zeiss implemented this into their laser platform in 2009, meaning that anyone can now have their vision corrected for distance and near sight, despite ageing eyes.
+Working with world’s leading optical device company, Carl Zeiss Meditec, Professor Reinstein is responsible for one of the biggest advancements in Laser Eye Surgery of recent years.
+As an off-shoot of Professor Reinstein’s research in correcting the night vision of patients with previous Laser Eye Surgery in the 1990s, he discovered an element which led him to develop the concept of PRESBYOND® Laser Blended Vision and has been treating patients since 2004.
+Carl Zeiss Meditec later implemented this into their laser platform in 2009, meaning that anyone can now have their vision corrected for distance and near sight, despite ageing eyes.

 The effect of age on the eye is called presbyopia, literally translated as ‘old eye’.
 Starting in early middle age, the lens inside the eye begins to lose its ability to change shape and provide the ‘zoom’ required to focus from distance to close up and back.
 Absolutely everyone will suffer this to some degree at some point and will usually corrective glasses or lenses.